cdl-geneseo/cdl-geneseo.github.io/_drafts/evaluating-online-teaching.md

 Under present circumstances, a better approach to evaluating instructors' courses would be to rate them against just a few, high-level principles of effective practice.
 One starting point might be Geneseo’s [Course Readiness Checklist](https://wp.geneseo.edu/etc/wp-content/uploads/sites/13/2020/04/course-readiness-checklist-v3.pdf), the greatly streamlined version of OSCQR developed by CDL Assistant Director for Online Learning Laurie Fox and her team of instructional designers in CIT.
 Departments could adapt it to fit distinctive aspects of their disciplines or cultures.

 Another possible starting point is the “Seven Principles for Good Practice in Undergraduate Education” distilled from research on student learning by Arthur Chickering and Zelda Gamson in their [influential 1987 article](https://files.eric.ed.gov/fulltext/ED282491.pdf) of that name.
 Because these principles apply to every course modality, from fully in-person to varieties of hybrid to fully online, they’re likely to be recognized and understood by the largest number of faculty.
+It's no accident that they track well with the indicators of effective "Contributions to Teaching" listed in the "Appendix" to Geneseo's [Personnel Evaluation Form (PER) as updated in May 2019](https://wiki.geneseo.edu/x/IAWCBg).

 The best undergraduate teaching, Chickering and Gamson argued,